dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-The change log type can be `CREATE`, `UPDATE`, or `DELETE`.
+The change log can be of three types:
-`CREATE` and `DELETE` will always hold a single value: the former shows the current value, and the latter shows the value that was deleted.
-UPDATE will hold two values: the previous and the current.
+- `CREATE`: holds the single current value of the attribute.
+- `UPDATE`: shows the attribute's previous and current value.
+- `DELETE`: displays the attribute value before deletion.

 ### Enrollments (`GET /api/tracker/enrollments`)